rBrenick/script-panel-blender/README.md

 Button customization options:
 - Button label
 - Search and pick from existing blender icon
-    - Or set a custom icon .png path.
+    - Or set a custom icon .png path
+- Tooltips
-- Favorite scripts
+- Favoriting
 - Save changes to a shared .json file (or as a local override .json)